 Applied Kinesiology (AK) is a holistic diagnostic tool that allows the practitioner to have a dialogue with the patient’s body through the use of manual muscle testing.
-In AK, every muscle correlates with a specific organ system, gland or meridian system.
-Through the proper use of manual muscle tests, along with standard diagnosis the patient’s chemical, emotional and structure health can be assessed.
+In AK, every muscle correlates with a specific organ, gland or meridian system.
+Through the proper use of manual muscle tests, along with standard diagnosis of the patient’s chemical, emotional and structural health, an assessment can be made regarding a patient’s overall health.
 This club aims to provide SCNM students the opportunity to gain the skills and practice to be great AK practitioners.
-We help accomplish this by hosting the AK 100 certification course at SCNM, bringing in active AK practitioners from the community, and providing weekly directed AK.
+We help accomplish this by hosting the AK 100 certification course at SCNM, bringing in active AK practitioners from the community and providing weekly directed AK.

 The term entheogen literally means “to cultivate the divine within,” and is used to describe sacred medicines, whether of indigenous tradition or synthetic chemical, that catalyze spiritual and physical healing by facilitating altered states of consciousness.
 Examples include ayahuasca, cannabis, peyote, ibogaine, psilocybin-containing mushrooms, and MDMA.
 Some entheogens are believed to have been used for healing purposes for thousands of years, while others were synthesized in the last century.
 They share a powerful potential for healing when used responsibly in a therapeutic context.